Back to Networking Knowledge Hub

 Installing NetBird

-A few things to note about this file:
+A few things to note about this override:

-- and are set to for the same reason.
-The empty lines before each (, ) are intentional.
-In systemd, these directives are list-type settings.
-An empty assignment clears the previous value so the next line replaces it rather than appending to it.
-The same applies to .
+• is first cleared with an empty assignment, then set with the new command.
+In systemd, is a list-type setting -- an empty assignment clears the previous value so the next line replaces it rather than appending to it.

 Enable and start both services: